BountyCountry/BERT-Multilabel-Classifier/README.md

 # BERT-Multilabel-Classifier

+This repo was produced by Bounty Country Pty Ltd in collaboration with K3 Partners.

 Before getting started you will want to go and download your choice of BERT base model from https://github.com/google-research/bert or from the BountyCountry git repo
 For this notebook we use Bert-Base, Cased If you can fit Bert-Large into GPU memory then I congratulate you as you are a very wealthy person.
 The zip file of the model will have six files in it and your model will need them all in the same directory as this notebook.